NoelM/noelm.github.io/content/posts/zig_threading.md

 +++
 author = "Noël"
-title = "Zig Threading Tutorial" date = "2023-08-13"
+title = "Zig Threading Tutorial" date = "2023-08-16"
 draft = false
 +++

 ## Prequel

-With the release of Zig `0.11.0`, they introduced [channels](https://ziglang.org/documentation/0.11.0/std/#A;std:event.Channel) like in Go.
+With the release of Zig `0.11.0`, the language introduced [channels](https://ziglang.org/documentation/0.11.0/std/#A;std:event.Channel) like in Go.
 However, in the same release the announced that the support of [async function is postponed](https://ziglang.org/documentation/0.11.0/#Async-Functions), and the related [Github issue](https://github.com/ziglang/zig/issues/6025).
-So, the async support is expected for the release `0.13.0` by the last milestone modification the 2023-08-06.
+Finally, the async support is expected for the release `0.13.0`.

-Finally, I was in the situation where:
+I wanted to test channels, but I'm in this situation:

-* `0.11.0`, `Channel.get` is unusable because it has to be [awaited](https://ziglang.org/documentation/0.11.0/std/#A;std:event.Channel.get)
+* `0.11.0` gets `Channel`, but unusable because it requires [await](https://ziglang.org/documentation/0.11.0/std/#A;std:event.Channel.get) functions
-* `0.10.0`, `async/await` are available with the option `-fstage1` but the `Channel` are not part of the language
+* `0.10.0` gets `async/await` support with the option `-fstage1`, but the `Channel` is not part of the language

-Thus, I switched to the good old solution of _threading_.
+Thus, I switched to the good old solution of _thread pools_.

 ## Introduction

-Previously, I benchmarked the [Zig versus C](https://noelmrtn.fr/posts/zig_and_c/) using a prime-number algorithm.
-This implementation is single threaded.
-So, I sound interesting to test the same algorithm in a multi-threaded implementation.
+I previously benchmarked the [Zig versus C](https://noelmrtn.fr/posts/zig_and_c/) using a prime-number algorithm.
+The implementation was single threaded, so it sounds fun to port the algorithm to a multi-threaded implementation.

 The standard library of Zig has a type `std.Thread` that includes the basics of threading: `spawn`, `join`, `Mutex`...
-But also some more advanced like [thread pool](https://ziglang.org/documentation/0.11.0/std/#A;std:Thread.Pool), which is absolutely not documented.
+But also some more advanced like [thread pool](https://ziglang.org/documentation/0.11.0/std/#A;std:Thread.Pool) (not documented yet).
-The only solution I've found was searching `Ctrl + Shift + F` on the Zig lang repository.

-We will declare a pool of threads which compute synchronously for a integer candidate if it is prime or not.
-Each thread will read a queue of integer candidates and return if the value is prime.
+The implementation consists in a pool of threads waiting for tasks to be executed.
+In our case the task is testing if a integer is prime or not.
+I will present two possible implementations: one with manually spawned threads, the other one with the help of `std.Thread.Pool`.

-The complete implementation is published on [Github](https://github.com/NoelM/zig-playground/tree/main/prime_numbers_parallel).
+The full code is published on [Github](https://github.com/NoelM/zig-playground/tree/main/prime_numbers_parallel).

 ## Thread-safe Structures

 ### Allocator

-As you probably know, in Zig there is no hidden allocation.
-So, every time a type requires allocation, you must declare an allocator.
+In Zig there is no hidden allocation.
+So, every memory allocation is performed by an allocator of type `std.mem.Allocator`.
+This is similar to the `malloc` function in `C` with more options: heap, fixed buffer, arena...
-By default the allocator are single threaded and not suitable for concurrency.
-Allocator are similar to `malloc` functions in `C`, but with more options: heap, fixed buffer, arena.

-In our case here is an example of a thread-safe-arena allocator:
+By default the allocators are single threaded and not suitable for concurrency, here is an example of thread-safe allocator:

 ```zig
 var single_threaded_arena = std.heap.ArenaAllocator.init(std.heap.page_allocator);